 It’s not all gloom and doom.
 Emerald and Sapphire are actually quite good as they offer a diverse team that covers your weaknesses and you can have two Pokemon that evolve into a dark type by the time you hit your first gym (Poochyena and Nuzleaf) and your neutralizer Sableye before your second gym.
 But why play Emerald or Sapphire when you have their remakes…

 The Best Games

-Starting from Pokemon Black to USUM you get a series of games that are very high quality for a Dark playthrough (with the exception of Pokemon White due to the absence of Mandibuzz which your mileage may vary for that one).
+Starting from Pokemon Black to SWSH you get a series of games that are very high quality for a Dark playthrough (with the exception of Pokemon White due to the absence of Mandibuzz which your mileage may vary for that one).
 These games hit all the good marks; an early available Pokemon, a full and diverse team, all the weaknesses are covered, and there’s a nice distribution throughout the routes.
-The best games by far are Pokemon USUM followed by XY but like I said, Pokemon Black, B2W2, ORAS, and SM are also good.
+The best games by far are Pokemon USUM followed by XY but ORAS, SM, and SWSH are also really good.

 XY and USUM’s diversity is on a whole another level, like God-tier level.
 You can catch about 12 different type combinations from each game which is ridiculous.
 The amount of Dark Pokemon you can train is insane in X (19), Y (20), US (17), and UM (18).
 The Pokemon are also spread nicely throughout the games (and not all bunched up at the end like ORAS).
 Finally, you get a starter that evolves into a Dark type which equates these games to a near-perfect Monotype Run.